Vernon White (politician)

-Vernon Darryl White (born February 21, 1959) is a Canadian former senator and former chief of the Ottawa Police Service.
+Vernon Darryl White (born February 21, 1959) is a Canadian former member of the Senate of Canada and former chief of the Ottawa Police Service.

 Education

 White holds a professional doctorate degree in police leadership from Charles Sturt University, a Master of Arts degree in conflict studies from Royal Roads University, a Bachelor of Arts degree in sociology and psychology from Acadia University, and a diploma in Business Administration.

 Police career

 Before becoming chief of police for the Durham Regional Police Service, he served 24 years in the ranks of the Royal Canadian Mounted Police, including as Assistant Commissioner for Information and Identification, in the Ottawa region.
 White also has experience in various communities across Canada, spending nearly 19 years in northern Canada where he served as the Commanding Officer of Nunavut in his last northern posting.
 As chief, he was responsible for community law enforcement in Canada's national capital city.
 He had been chief of police for the Durham Regional Police Service and succeeded Vince Bevan on May 22, 2007.

 While chief he received a number of community awards including the Just One Person award and the Community Builder of the Year award.